nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 within the `UniqueTutorialClassList` and get its `UniqueTutorialGroupList` using the method `TutorialClass#getTutorialGroups()` and from there check whether the tutorial group already exists or not.

-Adding of tutorial groups is similar to the checking part in that a tutorial class is created for checking and retrieve that tutorial class from the `UniqueTutorialClassList` to add that tutorial group into its `UniqueTutorialGroupList`.
+Adding of tutorial groups is similar; It again finds the tutorial class in the `UniqueTutorialClassList` using its class code After retrieving the respective tutorial class, it can then add the tutorial group using `UniqueTutorialClassList#add(TutorialGroup toAdd)`.

 This modifies and saves the state of ClassMATE.